9:00 am - 4:30 pm

 Nadia Hijab: Nadia is an author, policy analyst and public speaker.
 She is the co-founder and board director of Al Shabaka: The Palestinian Policy Network.
 Further, she is a co-founder and former co-chair of the US Campaign for Palestinian Rights, currently sitting on its advisory board.
-She is the author of Womanpower: The Arab debate on women at work and co-author of Citizens Apart: A Portrait of Palestinians in Israel, which focuses on five Palestinian families, and their struggle for equality in the Apartheid state.
+She is the author of Womanpower: The Arab debate on women at work and co-author of Citizens Apart: A Portrait of Palestinians in Israel.

 Diana Buttu(via Skype): Diana is a Palestinian-Canadian Lawyer specializing in negotiations and international law.
 She is a former spokesperson for the Palestine Liberation Organization, and served as negotiator in Israeli-Palestinian peace negotiations.
 She was also part of the Palestinian negotiating team that assisted in the successful litigation of Israel’s Apartheid Wall before the International Court of Justice.